matthiask/406.ch/posts/20250912-llms-are-making-me-a-better-programmer.md

 Of course Tim [pointed me towards `page.pause()`](https://mastodon.social/@CodenameTim/115096138737981083).
 I didn't know about it; I think it's even better than what I discovered, so I'm probably going to use that one instead.
 I still think writing down the discovery process makes sense.

+So now, when `LiveServerTestCase` is already set up and I already have a sync Playwright context lying around, I can just do:

+    :::python
+    page = context.new_page()
+    page.pause()

 ## TLDR

 Claude Code helped getting me to get of the ground with adding end to end tests to my projects.
 Now, my tests are better because -- at least for now -- I'm not using AI tools anymore.